vando026/surgeon/docs/1-Paths-to-datasets.md

 import conviva.surgeon.Paths._
 ```

-On Databricks, a customer will have hourly, daily, or monthly data.
-The purpose
+On Databricks, a customer will have hourly, daily, or monthly production data.
-of the `Path` class is to contruct paths to these datasets.
-There are currently
+To construct paths to the data, the `Path` object provides three clasess,
-three classes: `Monthly`, `Daily`, and `Hourly`, each with a `toString` method.
+called `Monthly`, `Daily`, and `Hourly`, with a `toString` method.

-To construct the path to the PbSS data, using
-February 2023 as an example, use the `Monthly` class:
+For the PbSS data, and February 2023 as an example, use the `Monthly` class:

 ```scala mdoc
 val monthly = Monthly(year = 2023, month = 2)